Student Careers

 Strategic Vision

-We hope that all students will leave Harbour School with the skills and knowledge required to support their entry to employment, training or Further Education.
-Harbour School actively promotes parent/carer involvement through events, forums and ensuring access to information throughout the year.
+We hope that all students will leave HSD with the skills and knowledge required to support their entry to employment, training or Further Education.
+HSD actively promotes parent/carer involvement through events, forums and ensuring access to information throughout the year.

 Building skills